 Halloween is closely followed by Thanksgiving, which is an excuse to give thanks and stuff yourself with pumpkin pie and candied yams.

 But the real temptation is the Christmas season.
 Throughout December, on every desk or tabletop is a plate of fudge or a tin of cookies.
-Before the candy canes have even digested, we will be celebrating New Year’s Eve.
+Before the candy canes have even been digested, we’ll be celebrating New Year’s Eve.
 Ahh, bring on the Margaritas and canapes.
 Or the beer and chips, depending on your lifestyle.

 Once the holiday parties begin, you might as well let the seams out of your clothes before the seat of your pants bursts as you reach across the buffet table for that last piece of unclaimed peanut brittle.